sdiehl/wiwinwlh/tutorial.md

 Language Extensions
 ===================

-It's important to distinguish the categories of language extensions fall into:
+It's important to distinguish between different categories of language extensions:

-The inherent problem with classifying the extensions into **General** and **Specialized** category is that it's a subjective classification.
+The inherent problem with classifying the extensions into the **General** and **Specialized** categories is that it's a subjective classification.
 Haskellers who do type astronautics will have a very different interpretation of Haskell than people who do database programming.
 As such this is a conservative assessment, as an arbitrary baseline let's consider ``FlexibleInstances`` and ``OverloadedStrings`` "everyday" while